Walikuperek/Qtheme-examples/angular/README.md

 ## How to Qtheme with Angular?
 Qtheme works with any framework and JS/Typescript with HTML as well.

-### Init this project or init separate one with Vite
+### Init this project or init separate one with angular CLI
 ```bash
 git clone https://github.com/Walikuperek/Qtheme-examples.git
 cd qtheme-examples/angular